-To edit text in text layers
+Editing text in text layers

 You can edit text in text layers at any time.
 If you set the text to follow a path, designate it as a 3D layer, transform it, or animate it, you can still continue to edit it.
 When the Type tool is selected, move the pointer (an I-beam) directly over a text layer and click to edit the existing text.
 Click in another area in the Composition panel to create a new text layer.
-Shift-click always creates a new layer.
+Shift-clicking always creates a new layer.

-1. Select the Horizontal Type tool or the Vertical Type tool.

-2. In the Timeline panel, double-click the text layer to set the type tool to editing mode and select the text.
+- 1 Select the Horizontal Type tool or the Vertical Type tool. - 2 In the Timeline panel, double-click the text layer to set the Type tool to editing mode and select the text. - 3 Edit the text.

-3. Edit text

-To blend overlapping characters in a text layer
+Blending overlapping characters in a text layer